apache/superset/UPDATING.md

 ## Next

+* [10567](https://github.com/apache/incubator-superset/pull/10567): Default WEBDRIVER_OPTION_ARGS are Chrome-specific.
+If you're using FF, should be `--headless` only

 * [10241](https://github.com/apache/incubator-superset/pull/10241): change on Alpha role, users started to have access to "Annotation Layers", "Css Templates" and "Import Dashboards".

 * [10324](https://github.com/apache/incubator-superset/pull/10324): Facebook Prophet has been introduced as an optional dependency to add support for timeseries forecasting in the chart data API.
 To enable this feature, install Superset with the optional dependency `prophet` or directly `pip install fbprophet`.